aristanetworks/cvprac/README.md

 >>>
 ```

-Example using the api method to create a container, wait 5 seconds, then
+Example using the API method to create a container, wait 5 seconds, then
 delete the container.
 Before running this example manually create a container
 named DC-1 on your CVP node.